 Additionally, the cognitive decision engine controlling the network reconfiguration and self-growing process of the sensor and WLAN network might detect that sensor nodes are located in an are where WLAN coverage is (no longer) given.
 As a result, sensor nodes are reconfigured to permanently use the 802.11 MAC in order to act as a meshed network re-establishing 802.11-based coverage.
 Mobile devices of users within the incident area have to quickly discover those newly available “mesh APs” and to quickly establish a link with them.

-[ref ]
+[ref 11-11-0441-00-00ai-self-growing-use-cases-requiring-fast-initial-link-setup.docx]